 5. collections of art or other items of value

-It should be noted that when one partner or both sign a loan for property such as a house, condo or car, ownership can be transferred to whomever wishes to own the property.
+It should be noted that there may be a difference between who is on the loan for property and who is on title or has ownership of the property.
+Often husband and wife will both be on the loan as well as the title.
+However, sometimes this is not the case.
+The loan or title may be for property such as a house, condo or car.
 The transfer of ownership can be determined by the court or by the agreement of the parties.
-However, the name on the loan will not change unless the loan is paid off or there is an ability to refinance.
-This can cause problems for the person whose name is on the loan if the other party, that has ownership, fails to pay the loan.
+However, the name on the loan will not change unless the loan is paid off and/or there is an ability to refinance.
 A consultation with the Divorce Lawyer will alert you to the repercussions of this type of scenario.

 For more information on a Divorce with property contact Legal Action Workshop @ 800-HELP-444 (800-435-7444) or visit www.LegalActionWorkshopLAW.com .